- What are overprotective parents

 Examples of overprotective micromanaging include:

-- They decide what extracurricular activities their child will take on because they know better.
+• They decide their child’s extracurricular activities because they know better.

 Hypersensitive and Reactive